-A new study has found that 3-D mammograms could be able to detect cancer even more than the usual scans women have been getting for years.
+A new study had found that 3-D mammograms could be able to detect cancer even more than the usual scans women have been getting for years.

 According to the Associated Press, the study involved breast scans that were done with half the scans being done through 3-D imaging technology to go along with the regular mammograms and the other half using just the regular mammograms.

-When the 3-D scan was used, it lowered the rate of getting a false alarm by 15 percent.
+When the 3-D scan was used, it lowered the rate of getting a false alarm by 15%.
 The 3-D scan is able to take images of the breast in different layers so doctors can get a better look at if any cancers are hidden.

 However, the study did have drawbacks since it does come with costs that are much higher and insurance may not cover this type of scan.